panthomg/Pico---The-Universal-Hands-Free-Voice-AI-Assistant/software.md

 | 💭 **Think** | *"Pico, think..."* | Pure LLM generation (creative layout & logic reasoning) | *"Write a poem about the ocean"* |
 | 🔍 **Search** | *"Pico, search..."* | Targeted web crawl followed by semantic LLM summarization | *"What's the latest news on AI?"* |
 | 🧠 **Think & Search** | *"Pico, search and think..."* | Broad web fetch followed by deep contextual synthesis | *"How will AI change education?"* |

+# PicoBox - Hands-Free Voice AI Assistant
+# Copyright (c) 2026 Panth Mavani.
+All Rights Reserved.
+#
+# This software is proprietary and confidential.
+Unauthorized copying,
+# distribution, modification, or use of this software without explicit
+# written permission from the copyright holder is strictly prohibited.
+#
+# For licensing inquiries, please contact: omgpanth6623@gmail.com